- New restaurants worth checking include Milk Bar, Farzi Cafe, Driftwood Restaurant, Loxsmith Bagels, and Vindicktive Wings

 When you think about some of the best foods Seattle is famous for, there’s incredible seafood, burgers from Dicks, and even our famous Seattle dogs.
 Yet, while Seattle is blessed with many foods, it has long been short in restaurants with truly outstanding buffalo-style wings.

-However, on May 5th, popular buffalo wing pop-up restaurant Vindicktive Wings will finally open its doors to a permanent store and create what could be Seattle’s best wing restaurant.
+However, on May 5th, popular buffalo wing pop-up restaurant Vindicktive Wings finally opened its doors to a permanent store and created what could be Seattle’s best wing restaurant.
 Come here for outstanding wings but just don’t ask for ranch sauce.
 As a wing joint looking to emulate the best wings in Western New York, there’s plenty of blue cheese but no ranch on the menu.

 - Location: 2322 1st Avenue, Seattle, WA